Virtual interviews will be offered on January 5, 2023.

 On-site interviews will be held in Las Vegas on January 9 and 10, 2023.

 Additional virtual interview days will be added as needed.

 Interns receive a minimum of 2 hours of individual supervision each week from a licensed psychologist at their site.
 Supplemental weekly individual supervision may be provided by other faculty at each site or other partnering sites.
 Licensed supervisors provide interns with experientially based clinical training.
 All NV-PIC interns will be observed directly (either live or electronic) by at least one supervisor during each evaluation time period.
 Audio recordings and written process recordings also may be utilized by NV-PIC supervisors.

-Two hours of required weekly group supervision from a licensed psychologist is conducted with all interns across consortium sites via high-quality, secure distance technology.
+Two hours of required weekly group supervision from a licensed psychologist is conducted with all interns.
 Group supervision focuses on case presentation, supervision, topic-focused discussion, intern-led didactics, and professional development.
 All interns receive a minimum of 4 hours of supervision per week.

 Opportunities to attend didactic activities such as Case Conferences, staff development trainings, and treatment team meetings vary across internship sites.
-All interns attend weekly didactic seminars as a group via distance technology.
+All interns attend weekly didactic seminars as a group in person or via distance technology.

 NV-PIC incorporates diversity factors into all didactic topics.
 Topics for didactic seminars may include: